iotaledger/identity.rs/docs/specs/iota_did_method_spec.md

 ### Previous Message Id

-Any DID message uploaded to the Tangle, with the exception of the very first DID message that creates the DID, MUST contain a `previous_message_id` field.
+All DID message uploaded to the Tangle, with the exception of the very first DID message that creates the DID, MUST contain a `previous_message_id` field.
 This field MUST carry the MessageId, an IOTA indexation for a single message, of the previous DID Document that is updated with this DID message.
 This value SHOULD be used to order DID messages during the resolving procedure.
-If two or more DID messages reference the same `previous_message_id` an ordering conflict is identified and is resolved using a deterministic ordering mechanism.
+If two or more DID messages reference the same `previous_message_id` an ordering conflict is identified and is resolved using a [deterministic ordering mechanism](#determining-order).

 Example of an IOTA MessageId:
 ```json